muggy8/improbable/have-and-havenot/FzeXuZCU.md

 Soon enough though, I was able to see inside of Phanna's body.

-Phanna's bones were fuzzy at some parts but increadibly sharp in others just like ethan described during his first examination of Phanna.
+Phanna's bones were fuzzy at some parts but incredibly sharp in others just like Ethan described during his first examination of Phanna.

-Fortunately, Phanna's skull was not fuzzy unlike their arms and legs.
+Fortunately, Phanna's skull was not fuzzy, unlike their arms and legs.

 "Master Mikay, are you able to see?"